yurbika/Thai-Food/README.md

 </br>

 <p>
-This Project is about giving an insight of my profound knowledge in front-end web development/programming.
-For the last six months i studied the basics of html/css/scss/js/react/redux.
-In this period of time i created little programs for the subjects i have learned.
-Thinking ahead i programmed everything reusable, which became very handy in this challenge.
+This Project is about animations, transitions and accessibility.
+15% of the population has some form of disability, so with that in mind, I used react-aria-live to ensure everything is accessible as possible.
+The ambition of this project was not only to create a website with fancy animations with a library, but to create my own simple animations and managing them.
 </p>

 </br>

 <p>
+I copied from the target website the menu and created my own dataset.
+After that,

-From creating my own real-estate-data to managing state, sayu-real-estate has everything.
-I started with a moodboard in adobe xd and structured a visuale plan for me.
+to managing state, sayu-real-estate has everything.
 Continued with creating a data-set for the website, which contained to work with an api (unsplash).
 After building the sekleton of the program i started with implementing state management.
 To round up the project i styled everything responsiv with scss and converted to styled.components.

 </p>

 </br>

+ I started with a moodboard in adobe xd and structured a visuale plan for me.
+Created the background, recreated the logo,searched for fitting svgs.

 ## <div name="design"> 🔱 Design </div>

 <p> The Design is about understanding the fundamentals and appling them.
 In the process of creating the prototype, i wanted to create a modern and welcoming setup.The colours are picked in awareness of the theory of colours to build a warm and trustworthy reputation of Sayu.
 A fluid UI rounds everything up.</p>